saifhussain289/Figma-Clone/README.md

 A responsive web application that replicates the user interface of Figma, a popular design tool.
 This project showcases the implementation of key Figma UI features, built using modern web technologies.

+> **Note:** This project is in its early stages of development.
+Some bugs or mishandling may occur as features are still being added and refined.
+Also this is my first project I am putting in public on github

 ## Features
 - Responsive design that adapts to various screen sizes.
 - Interactive toolbars and navigation panels similar to Figma.